merns/postgwas/README.md

 cover subphenotype (intermediate phenotype) comparison and rare variant display.

-* See the [Vignette](src/inst/doc/postgwas.pdf) for further information and a lot of examples.
+* See the package [Vignette](src/inst/doc/postgwas.pdf) for further information and a lot of examples.
 * There is also a [publication](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0071775) covering `postgwas`.

 * * *